Swedish Navy

-Founded under King Gustav I in 1522, the Swedish navy is one of the oldest continuously serving navies in the world, celebrating its 500th anniversary in 2022.
+Founded under King Gustav Vasa in 1522, the Swedish navy is one of the oldest continuously serving navies in the world, celebrating its 500th anniversary in 2022.

 History

 Early Swedish kings (c.
 9th–14th centuries) organised a Swedish Navy along the coastline through ledungen.
 This involved combined rowing and sailing ships (without artillery).
 This system became obsolete with the development of society and changes in military technology.
 No later than in the 14th century, the duty to serve in ledungen was replaced by a tax.
-In 1427, when Sweden was still part of the Kalmar Union (with Denmark and Norway), Swedish warships did however participate in the naval battle of Öresund against the Hanseatic League.
+In 1427, when Sweden was part of the Kalmar Union (with Denmark and Norway), Swedish warships did however participate in the naval battle of Öresund against the Hanseatic League.
 It is unclear how this force was organised and exactly on what basis.